3 people are interested

 - Visits & Support-up to 3 hours a month

-- Be of integral character; willingness to maintain a supportive relationship; visit 1x or 2x a month
+- Be of good character; willingness to maintain a supportive relationship; visit 1x or 2x a month